MattCost/ccc-coordinator-webapp/infrastructure/readme.md

 Create SP, give SP contributor rights to the resource group, and blob storage read/write to the container.
 Use this SP from pipelines.
 This SP would need permission in a) main RG, b) B2C tenant (for app reg)

+TODO
+Create SP. give this SP rights to the RG
+    use this SP for TF.

+Create SP. give this SP rights to deploy webapps
+    use this SP as an azure service connection for devops pipelines to build and deploy the code